ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R5.9** RPP MUST support full update of data objects.

-**R5.10** A generated RPP response representation that includes an object identifier (for example a contact handle) MUST also include a URL reference to the location of the object representation.
+**R5.10** A generated RPP response representation that includes an object identifier (for example a contact handle) MAY also include a URL reference to the location of the object representation.

 **R5.11** RPP MUST support representation of a collections of resources.